GuanceCloud/guance-docs/docs/en/real-user-monitoring/android/app-troubleshooting.md

 * Confirm that you're correctly calling `FTSdk.shutDown`.
 This method releases SDK data processing objects, including cached data.

 ### Resource Data Loss {#resource_missing}

+####OkHttpClient.build() before SDK initialization
+The writing of Plugin AOP ASM occurs automatically during the `OkHttpClient.build()` invocation.
+It writes the `FTTraceInterceptor`, `FTResourceInterceptor`, and `FTResourceEventListener.FTFactory`.
+If this process occurs before SDK initialization, it can lead to loading an empty configuration, resulting in the loss of Resource-related data.

+#### Data undergoes secondary processing using Interceptors or EventListener

 After Plugin AOP ASM insertion, the `OkHttpClient.Builder()` in the original project code is modified to include `addInterceptor`.
 This adds both `FTTraceInterceptor` and `FTResourceInterceptor`.
 The `Resource` data from different stages is connected contextually through a unique ID calculated using the `contentLength` of the HTTP request's body.
 If the integration modifies the data size by adding a secondary interceptor using `addInterceptor` in `Okhttp`, it can result in inconsistent ID calculations across stages and lead to data loss.

 To solve this issue, you can ensure that the SDK's methods calculate the ID first by customizing the order of `addInterceptor`.
-For a detailed example of using a custom `EventListener` and `Interceptor` with `OKHttp`, refer to the [ManualActivity](https://github.com/GuanceDemo/guance-app-demo/blob/master/src/android/demo/app/src/main/java/com/cloudcare/ft/mobile/sdk/demo/ManualActivity.kt) in the demo repository.
+For a detailed example of using a custom `EventListener` and `Interceptor` with `OKHttp`, refer to the [ManualActivity](https://github.com/GuanceDemo/guance-app-demo/blob/a57679eb287ba961f6607ca47048312e91635492/src/android/demo/app/src/main/java/com/cloudcare/ft/mobile/sdk/demo/ManualActivity.kt#L72) in the demo repository.

-## Loss With Specific Field
+## Loss with Specific Field
 ### User Data
 * Confirm that you're correctly calling the [user data binding methods](app-access.md#userdata-bind-and-unbind).
 In debug mode, you can track this issue through logs.